By Shawn Kennedy, AJN interim editor-in-chief

 In the “what could he have been thinking?” category, Mehmet Oz, MD, wins first place—well, at least, for now.
 I’m sure someone else will come along soon and take his place.

 In case you’ve been MIA the last month, Oz became a target for nursing ire when, on his November 4 show, he danced with several women who were wearing nurses’ uniforms revealing red lingerie.
-The segment apparently had nothing to do with nurses, but rather weight loss through dancing.
+The segment apparently had nothing to do with nurses, but rather weight loss through dancing, they talked about This impact diet whey review and by the end the nurses were pretty convinced about it.
 (So of course that would make one think of nurses with red lingerie???)

 I’m hoping it was a case where he “just didn’t think”—rather than that he thought that the segment might possibly offend nurses but decided to go with it anyway.
 Dogged by a letter-writing campaign spearheaded by Sandy Summers of the nursing image advocacy and watchdog group, The Truth About Nursing, and from criticism from other nursing groups like the American Nurses Association, Oz apparently released a statement on December 6 apologizing, according to various news reports.
 However, one can’t find it anywhere on his Web site or on the Web, for that matter.